mulesoft-labs/jenkins-job-examples/README.md

 Then Git credentials must be configure in `test-project-build` and `test-project-release-maven`.

-This should be sufficent to execute the example, however below is some detail on the provide the examples to help with understanding and customisation.
+For purposes of derstanding and customisation, additional detail on the examples are below.

 #### 1. build step (test-project-build)
 This step will normally be triggered by a code check in i.e frequent.